matthew-brett/curious-git/git_submodules.rst

 How do we keep the ``subproject`` copy of "myproject" up to date with the original ``myproject`` repository?

-We go back to the original "myproject" repository and make another commit:
+To show this in action, we start by going back to the original "myproject" repository to make another commit:

 .. superrun::